safelogJ/Simlog/README.md

 - At 23:58, it sends the collected daily statistics to your email as a file.
 - At 23:59, it deletes the file from the router after sending it.

 #### The filename will consist of the router’s Identity and the current date.
-You can save this file to your phone in the folder: /Android/data/com.safelogj.simlog/files/ and then open it in the app.
+You must put this file to your phone in the folder: /Android/data/com.safelogj.simlog/files/ and then open it in the app.

 Unless required by applicable law or agreed to in writing, software